 Our Mission Statement: The Marion Public Library enhances the quality of life in our community by encouraging reading and the pursuit of lifelong learning.

-Marion Public Library's 2011 Annual Report is available.
-Please click on the link below to view the report.
-The complete report is available in the Director's office at the Marion Public Library, 445 East Church Street, Marion, Ohio.
+Marion Public Library's 2015 Annual Report is available.
+Please click on the attached file to view the report.
+The complete report is also available in the Executive Director's office at the Library.

 David Williamson (term expires 2016)